riaaaaaaaa/FuqUrHook/README.md

 ## Config Setup
   - If 'useproxy' is set to true requests will use proxies gathered from proxies.txt
-  - 'username' is the username and 'avatar' is the avatar url the webhook is used when sending messages
+  - 'username' is the username and 'avatar' is the avatar url the webhook will use when sending messages
   - 'destroyspam' is the message that will be sent when using the "destroy" command

 ## Legality